The Atlanta Public Safety Training Center | A timeline of violence, controversy

-A shooting near the site of a future police training facility has cast new light on the controversial development.
+Continuing violence at the site of a future Atlanta police training facility is casting a controversial light on the proposed development.

 The 85-acre property is owned by the city of Atlanta but located in DeKalb County’s south river forest, once home to the old Atlanta prison farm.